Surajnav2210/Portfolio/README.md

-Personal portfolio - Made using HTML,CSS and Javascript
+Portfolio website - Made using HTML,CSS and Javascript